UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 | - | The correct output should be COMP1001 |
 | - | A solution is provided |

+**Key Points**

+* Note how some of the code is now moved out into functions?
+  * This was done (in part) to keep the main function simple, so the reader can focus on the aspects that are important.
+ * At this point, we are assuming the file format to be perfect and predictable

 ### Exception Handling

 In the previous example, we performed a conversion from type `string` to type `int`.
 However, there is a potential problem here.
 What if the string cannot be converted to an integer?
+Maybe the file format changed and this was not accounted for in the software?

+In this task, we will demonstrate just this:

 | TASK | 11-ExceptionHandling |
 | - | - |